geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 For more information see [container considerations](https://docs.geoserver.org/latest/en/user/production/container/).

+Thanks to the entire GeoServer 3 team and [crowdfunding campaign](/sponsor/gs3-crowdfunding) for this major accomplishment, representing the completion of Milestone 3.

 ### New Documentation

 The long-awaited transition to Markdown documentation has finally arrived.
 Welcome to our new [User Manual](https://docs.geoserver.org/latest/en/user/).
 The older GeoServer 2.x documentation is available at [Docs Archive](https://docs-archive.geoserver.org/) or via the version switcher.
 Please help out by fixing any remaining [small issues](https://docs.geoserver.org/latest/en/docguide/quickfix/) or log an issue for Peter to address.

   <a href="https://docs.geoserver.org/main/en/user/"><img src="/img/posts/3.0/user-manual.png" alt="The new user manual"
    style="display:block; margin-left:auto; margin-right:auto; max-width: 500px; height:auto;"/></a>

 Thanks to Peter Smythe (AfriGIS) and Jody Garnett (GeoCat) for working on this activity which ended up being an incredible amount of work.